Get to know the Servicemembers Civil Relief Act (SCRA)

-The SCRA, enacted in 2003, is a federal law that provides protections for military members as they enter military service.
-Under SCRA guidelines, the interest rate on financial obligations obtained by a servicemember prior to military service is capped at 6% during eligible periods of military service.
+The SCRA, enacted in 2003, is a federal law that protects military members when they enter military service.
+Under SCRA guidelines, the interest rate on a servicemember’s financial obligations obtained prior to military service is capped at 6% during eligible periods of military service.

 Since January 2015, we’ve capped interest rates at 5% for accounts held by servicemembers eligible for the SCRA benefit—no matter when you opened your account.
 We extend the SCRA benefit for an additional year after military service ends and don’t charge any fees on eligible accounts.